pipe2442/responsivedesignProject/README.md

 ### Install

-Clone the repository to your local machine `git clonehttps://github.com/mimipeshy/design_teardown.git `
+Clone the repository to your local machine 'git clone https://github.com/pipe2442/responsivedesignProject.git'

 ### Usage

-Cd into the repository `cd design_teardown`
+Cd into the repository 'cd responsivedesignProject'

-Open the `index.html` file and run it with any browser of your choice
+Open the 'index.html' file and run it with any browser of your choice

 ## Authors